-While many kids and teens — girls in particular — are self-conscious, compare themselves with others, and talk about dieting, this doesn’t necessarily mean they have eating disorders.
+While many kids and teens — girls in particular — are self-conscious, compare themselves with others, and participate in negative diet talk, this doesn’t necessarily mean they have eating disorders.
 Kids with eating disorders show serious problems with their eating and often have physical signs.

 Someone with anorexia might: